elizabeth-poggie/elizabeth-poggie/_content/notes/lab-5-user-interfaces.md

 - Worth: Milestone 1 - 15% // Milestone 2 - 15%
 - Due: Milestone 1 - May 7th, 2023 // Milestone 2 - May 16, 2023
-- Hand in: Submit a text file (Notepad) with the URL of your WordPress website on LEA.
+- Milestone 1 hand in: On LEA, submit a text file (Notepad) with the URL of your WordPress website inside this file.
+- Milestone 2 hand in: On LEA, submit one additional text file (Notepad).
+This time, write in your own words a few sentences summarizing your website and contributions to the project.
+Include techniques used, as well as resources (websites)
 - Late Penalty: Late submissions lose 10% per day to a maximum of 3 days.
 Nothing is accepted after 3 days and a grade of zero will be given.

 # Goal